 To be frank, I am not really a devotee of Sai Baba or someone who closely followed his teachings (to an extent I thought that he was already dead many, many years ago) but the name is something I have been hearing since I was still small, often reminded of his name and image by some relatives in the family who consider him as the “Guru”.
 And who can forget the famous hair-do?

-In recent times, other than Rajini’s movie “Baba”, the other “Guru” that made news in recent news was Swami Nithyananda and despite the denial by the Swami, the video evidence was rather overwhelming.
+In recent times, other than Rajini’s movie “Baba”, the other “holy man” that made news in recent news was Swami Nithyananda and despite the denial by the Swami, the video evidence was rather overwhelming.

-When the session is finally over, a small meal would be served, some chit-chats among the adults and finally we can walk back home.
+When the session is finally over, a small meal would be served, some chit-chats among the adults & the holy man and finally we can walk back home.
 Thank God!